TVke/documentation/content/developer/tutorials/server_framework_101/05_connect_the_dots.rst

 .. exercise::
    #.
 Use a related field to display the phone number of buyers in the offer list view.
    #.
-Use a related field to display the street of properties in form view and allow searching by
+Use a related field to display the street of properties in form view.
+Allow editing the field
-      street without implementing a search method.
+      and searching by street without implementing a search method.

 .. spoiler:: Solution